maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Add in full parser, to address issue #324.
 * Add in input option 'align'.
 * Add in input option 'nounits'.
+* Add in option 'compact' to input "Show the validation" parameter.

 ## Other things to fix